Dear Red Wings: Suter joins core; Detroit remains way under cap

 Chicago has found themselves up against the cap yet again.
 But one might imagine if they are, in fact, rebuilding then they would not trade for a 31-year-old Tyler Johnson at $5 million a year for the next three seasons.
 Or add Marc-André Fleury’s $7 million contract through a trade (he might get traded again, we’ll see), then trade for and sign defenseman Seth Jones to a contract that will pay him $9.5 million until 2030 -- yes, 2030 when he is in his mid 30s.
 No one with a brain believes Jones is worth this much.
 It is pretty insane, actually.
 There is a no-move clause attached, too, naturally.

 And meanwhile the Blackhawks let a young, promising Suter, who scored 27 points in 55 games, walk away.
 I can’t say I really understand the logic here, but perhaps this is a case of a general manager trying not to lose his job because he took a chance on a forward with a limited NHL sample size.
-Stan Bowman apparently just wants to make the playoffs despite the likely early exit with a roster.
+Stan Bowman apparently just wants to make the playoffs despite the likely early exit with this roster.
 Patrick Kane and Jonathan Toews are approaching their mid 30s (32 and 33 years old, respectively).
 This is starting to look like Ken Holland’s final years in Detroit, but somehow worse.

 Steve Yzerman gladly stepped in to sign Suter to a two-year contract at a reported $3.25 million against the cap each season.
 Suter joins some familiar faces in Detroit -- he played juniors with Tyler Bertuzzi, Robby Fabbri and Givani Smith in the OHL.
 In fact, Suter, Bertuzzi and Fabbri often were teamed up on the same line while with the Guelph Storm.
 This is one way to try to stoke chemistry in a young group.

-Note: Update: The addition of Mitchell Stephens through a trade with Tampa adds even more options at center.
-I think it’s becoming clear that the Red Wings are not trying to force someone like Veleno into a 4th-line center role.
-They want him playing and contributing to the offense.
-We’ll see.
-I don’t think this Stephens pickup helps Veleno’s case.